elisakreiss/contextual-description-evaluation/README.md

 The data and code used for getting the referenceless metrics scores for CLIPScore and SPURTS are in *metrics/* (Figure 3 in the paper).

-A CLIPScore variant that we're reporting on as a proof of concept for the promise of integrating context is going to be released soon (Table 1 in the paper).
+A CLIPScore variant that we're reporting on as a proof of concept for the promise of integrating context is in *analyses/contextclip/* (Table 1 in the paper).

 The investigation on the type of textual purpose that CLIPScore seems to track is in *metrics/* using the data in *metrics/clipscore/concadia_purpose_data*.